Red Terror (Spain): Aftermath

-In a break from his past service in the Spanish Republican Army and it's Servicio de Información Militar (S.I.M.) secret police force, Scottish Communist Hamish Fraser converted to Catholicism following the Second World War and expressed support for the reintegration of Spain under Franco into the international community.
-In later years, Fraser compared both the Red Terror and the Stalinist witch hunts among the Spanish people and within the Spanish Republican Armed Forces, in which he had been a perpetrator, with what happened throughout Eastern Europe after it was assigned to Joseph Stalin at the Yalta Conference.
+Furthermore, in a public break from his past service in the Spanish Republican Army and its Servicio de Información Militar (SIM) secret police force, Scottish Communist Hamish Fraser converted to Catholicism following World War II and expressed support for granting both diplomatic recognition and the reintegration of Spain under Franco into the international community.
+In later years, Fraser compared both the Red Terror and the Stalinist witch hunts among the Spanish people and within the Republican Army, in which he had been a perpetrator, with what happened throughout Eastern Europe after it was occupied by the USSR at the end of World War II.

-In 2007, the Vatican beatified 498 priests killed by the Spanish Republican Army during the civil war.
+In 2007, the Vatican beatified 498 priests killed by Spanish Republicans during the civil war.
 Relatives of Catholics who were killed by the Nationalists have requested similar recognition, criticizing the unequal treatment.